 Violence in schools continues to rise

-Most of the public is unaware of the routine violence and threats experienced by education workers who deal directly with students.
-But our members are acutely aware of it.
+Violence and threats experienced by education workers who deal directly with students is on the rise.
+Our members are acutely aware of it.
+A recent report by researchers at the University of Ottawa confirms it.
 CUPE locals are pursuing better training and reporting mechanisms and enforcing members’ rights under occupational health and safety acts.
+Members are also demanding better staffing levels in schools to help prevent violence in the workplace and improve supports to students.

 Covering the early years